-Keeping an African Pygmy Hedgehog’s cage temperature ideal is essential as these types of hedgehogs could go into hibernation.
+Keeping an hedgehog’s cage temperature ideal is essential as these types of hedgehogs could go into hibernation.
 We were worried about our hedgehog getting too cold and not recovering.

-Please keep African Pygmy Hedgehogs temperature controlled at all times.
-It is vital to keep a pygmy hedgehogs cage temperature between 72F (22C) and 80F (26.5C), as anything lower than this could make them lethargic and possibly cause them to go into hibernation and anything higher than this could cause them to go into aestivation (heat stroke).
+Please keep hedgehogs temperature controlled at all times.
+It is vital to keep a hedgehogs cage temperature between 72F (22C) and 80F (26.5C), as anything lower than this could make them lethargic and possibly cause them to go into hibernation and anything higher than this could cause them to go into aestivation (heat stroke).

 1. Know the ideal temperature